nodeontrain/nodeontrain.xyz/tuts/showing_users.md

 permalink: /tuts/showing_users/
 ---

-In this section, we’ll take the first steps toward the final profile by making a page to display a user’s name and profile photo.
-Our eventual goal for the user profile pages is to show the user’s profile image, basic user data, and a list of microposts.
-We’ll complete this task, and with it the sample application, in ["Following users" Chapter](https://nodeontrain.xyz/tuts/relationship_model/).
+In this section, we'll take the first steps toward the final profile by making a page to display a user's name and profile photo.
+Our eventual goal for the user profile pages is to show the user's profile image, basic user data, and a list of microposts.
+We'll complete this task, and with it the sample application, in ["Following users" Chapter](https://nodeontrain.xyz/tuts/relationship_model/).

 ### A Users resource